 A slower shutter speed (sometimes up to 30 seconds) in addition to a neutral density filter will create the beautiful, velvety look of water that you see in many successful beach photos.
 If there are people in your photograph, you’ll want to shoot at a faster shutter speed (1/60 or faster) to ensure you don’t get any unwanted motion blur.

+So, what are the best camera settings for beach photography?
 Shooting at an aperture of f/11 or smaller will ensure that the entire beach is in focus.
 If you’re photographing a person or other subject in front of the ocean, you may want to shoot at a wider aperture to isolate the main subject of the photograph.
-For example, a beach portrait taken at f/1.8 will have the subject in focus while the background is beautifully blurred.
+For example, a beach portrait taken at f/1.8 camera's settings will have the subject in focus while the background is beautifully blurred.

 You should always shoot your beach images in RAW format.
-This ensures that any mistakes in exposure or white balance can be easily fixed during post-processing.
+This ensures that any mistakes in exposure or white balance, or other beach photography settings can be easily fixed during post-processing.

 What exactly is a neutral density filter?
 This filter reduces the amount of light that hits the lens, allowing your camera to use a slower shutter speed even if it’s the middle of the afternoon and the sun is shining brightly.
 It’s essentially a darker piece of glass that you place over your lens, acting as sunglasses for your camera.